-Please click on the 'Our Classes' tab for more detailed curriculum information for each class
+Please click on 'Class Plans' for more detailed curriculum information for each class

 The Department for Education set out a new framework for the National Curriculum at Key Stages 1 and 2 from September 2014.

 - Stickland’s School Curriculum

 We will continue to offer a curriculum which is balanced and broadly based, which promotes the spiritual, moral, social, cultural, mental and physical development of all of our pupils and which prepares them for the opportunities, responsibilities and experiences of later life.

 We will continue to provide a daily act of collective worship and to teach religious education to every pupil.

 We will continue to provide every pupil with personal, social, health and economic education (PSHE)

 This provides an outline of the core knowledge around which our teachers will continue to develop exciting and stimulating lessons to promote the development of our pupils’ knowledge, understanding and skills.

 The Secretary of State for Education has published Programmes of Study for each subject which set out the subject matter, skills and processes to be taught at each Key Stage.
 Teachers in our school then choose how they organise the school day-class timetables attached-and how they teach the content of the Programmes of Study-long term plans attached.